Skip to main content

 Up to 20,000*

-Persona iconStart your live event experience No attendee discussion or Q&A Only Custom production Live event in Stream
+Persona iconStart your live event experience Open discussion Simple webcam and screen share or Custom production Live event in Yammer Yammer icon

-Up to 100,000** Include organization-wide and outside your organization No attendee discussion or Q&A Simple webcam and screen share or Custom production Live event in Teams
+Up to 100,000** Include organization-wide and outside your organization No attendee discussion or Q&A Simple webcam and screen share or Custom production Live event in Teams Microsoft Teams icon

 To view the the full guide on selecting which event experience is right for you, visit this page in your desktop browser.

-**100K attendee live events can be delivered outside an organization when planned though the LEAP team.
+**100K attendee live events can be delivered outside an organization when planned though the Live Events Assistance Program (LEAP) team.
 It’s a case-by-case, temporary service to help customers communicate at scale.

 Custom production scenarios including external encoder and multi-camera configurations will be covered in additional documentation.